Confused about nonstick cookware brands?

 Non-Toxic: See "Healthy" above.

-Quantium: Brand name of PTFE coating.
+Quantium: A brand of PTFE coating.

 Recommendations: Pans We Like and Trust

+For ceramic nonstick cookware, we like the Green Pan.
+It's good quality and affordable.
 Check out our Ultimate Green Pan Review if you want more information.

 Anolon makes several lines of nonstick cookware (check out our full review), but this is their best, even though it's not their most expensive.
 The 8-in./10-in. combination is a great deal.